Alec Baldwin Talks 30 Rock, Fatherhood, Trial

 But you see Oliver's movie about Nixon.
 Right.

-With the other guy with the other.
+With the other guy with it.
 You see Oliver's movie about Nixon.

 And